supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ![cynefin_as_of_1st_june_2014.png](/cynefin_as_of_1st_june_2014.png)

 Now the framework itself didn't mean much to me (though it seemed interesting!).
-What had very powerful impact on me was this neat illustration by Edwin Stoop:
+What had very powerful impact on me was this neat illustration of Cynefin framework by Edwin Stoop:

 ![sainfin.jpg](/sainfin.jpg)